gardener/dashboard/docs/usage/project-operations.md

 It's recommended that you get acquainted with the resources in the [Gardener API](https://github.com/gardener/gardener/tree/master/docs/api-reference).

-## Downloading `kubeconfig` for remote project operations
+## Using `kubeconfig` for remote project operations

 The `kubeconfig` for project operations is different from the one for cluster operations.
 It has a larger scope and allows a different set of operations that are applicable for a project administrator role, such as lifecycle control on clusters and managing project members.

-Depending on your goal, you create a service account suitable for automation and download its `kubeconfig`, or you can get a user-specific `kubeconfig`.
-The difference is the identity on behalf of which the operations are performed.
+Depending on your goal, you can create a service account suitable for automation and use it for your pipelines, or you can get a user-specific `kubeconfig` and use it to manage your project resources via kubectl.

-### Download `kubeconfig` for a user
+### Downloading your `kubeconfig`

 Kubernetes doesn’t offer an own resource type for human users that access the API server.
 Instead, you either have to manage unique user strings, or use an OpenID-Connect (OIDC) compatible Identity Provider (IDP) to do the job.